ArTicZera/x86-Assembly-Fonts/README.md

 # 8086-Assembly-Fonts
-Use different bitmap fonts in your Real Mode OS, using bitmaps and pixel routines.
+Use different bitmap fonts in your Real Mode OS
 ![running](scrshot.png)
 # Building Instructions
 To compile it: `./make.sh` <br />